 COLOR DYE LIST

-the dye method with craftsmen in the U.S. and in Japan
+the dye method with craftsmen in Japan

 Large pigment particles are fixed on fabric by adhesive agent called binder, and this process makes white “scratchy” feel on the fabric by friction.
 The surface color gradually fades by every wash, featuring the change towards tasteful color just like jeans.
 This is the most popular dye in GOOD ON that one can enjoy the change across the ages.